 Hot water for the camper is supplied through the Alde® radiant heating system.
-It provides on demand hot water as you need it.
-The equipped Alde® Flow system increases the amount of hot water available for use.
 Refer to the Alde® Owner's Manuals for specific operating instructions.
 The adjustable hot water mixing valve mixes hot water exiting from the Alde® boiler with cold water.
 The factory sets the hot water mixing valve at its coldest setting to avoid scalding accidents.
 When operating your hot water system for the first time, adjust the mixing valve to your desired temperature.
 Instructions on how to adjust the mixing valve are included in your owner's packet.